-In the NTCIR-4 Web Task, our team participated in the "Information Retrieval Task" (Task A).
+In the NTCIR-4 Web Task [2], our team participated in the "Information Retrieval Task" (Task A).
 There are two main items used to evaluate this task.

-- Our IR system, which is based on the probabilistic IR model. - Our method for combining probabilistic and Boolean IR models for clarifying queries.
+- Our baseline IR system, which is based on the probabilistic IR model. - We propose "appropriate Boolean query reformulation for IR" (ABRIR) that support Boolean query formation and score documents based on combining probabilistic and Boolean IR models.